 Another popular cut of meat for pulled pork is a Boston butt.
 Strange name, but it is from the high part of the pig’s shoulder, above the shoulder blade, and not the acutal butt of the pig.
 It has a lot of marbled fat, making it ideal for the grill and it includes part of the picnic shoulder.

 The picnic shoulder, or picnic ham, is a shoulder cut with the shank attached.
 This cut is cheaper than the other cuts because it requires less work butchering it, and it contains more bone.

 Pulled pork is also not a tedious meal because you can add any flavors you want to the sauce while it cooks, or even afterwards.
 When in a pinch, I go simple with store-bought bbq sauce.
 But when I’m feeling creative, I make my own sauce and add orange juice, pomegranate concentrate, whiskey or countless other flavorings to make my sauce sing.

 And when you are cooking up a massive pork shoulder roast or pork butt roast, you are blessed with leftovers that taste BETTER the next day.
-But what else can you do besides make another pulled pork sandwich?
+But what can you do with leftover pulled pork?

 Think outside the bun, because here it is…

 - Mix it in your macaroni and cheese.

 - Crown your baked potato with a scoop or make some leftover pulled pork potato skins.